Many American households own dogs and cats. But surprisingly, there is a shortage of pet-friendly rental properties.

 Ask their neighbors about their pet’s behavior to determine whether you can consider renting out to this applicant.

-When allowing pets, attach a separate document to the end of your lease for new tenants or for current tenants who want to add a pet to their lease.
+According to this Seattle property management company, you should consider that when allowing pets, you should attach a separate document to the end of your lease for new tenants or for current tenants who want to add a pet to their lease.

 3. Charge a higher rent